easypanel-io/website/docs/04-templates/dokuwiki/index.md

 ## Description

-DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn't require a database.
+DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn&#39;t require a database.

 ## Instructions